 - After the uninstallation, close all the open windows and restart your system.

 Your system will reboot and perform all the necessary steps to reinstall the driver.
-Now, you should follow the steps for ejecting the DVD or CD drive.
-Click here, to clear all the doubts that are related to the 0x80070570 error.
+You should follow the steps for ejecting the DVD or CD drive.
+Click here to clear all doubts related to the 0x80070570 error.

 How to Update the CD/DVD Drive Driver?

-A small error that occurs while ejecting the CD drive can make you go through all these phases.
+While ejecting the CD drive, a small error can make you go through all these phases.
 Coming to this step means that all previous processes have failed.
-Even after the reinstallation process, if you cannot eject the drive, then it means that the driver has broken permanently.
+Even after reinstallation, the driver has broken permanently if you cannot eject the drive.

 It is always advised to use automatic procedures to update the drivers.
 They will provide vital things for the update.

-Errors are part of machines, such as your CD drive won’t eject.
+Errors are part of machines; your CD drive won’t eject.
 All the information in this article regarding an error that occurred while ejecting the CD drive is enough to fix this problem.
-Still, if you cannot remove your CD or DVD, you should contact the manufacturer.
+Still, you should contact the manufacturer if you cannot remove your CD or DVD.

 Computers are machines that can go down at any time.
 Internally, there are many functions that Windows has to run simultaneously.
 It helps you to do a variety of tasks at the same time.